StickyTheStick12/TrainSim/readme.md

     ```bash
     make
     ```
-   - Initiates the program with a separate Konsole terminal for each script.
-Ensure you have Konsole installed to utilize this option.
+   - Initiates the program with separate Gnome terminals for each script.
+Ensure you have Gnome Terminal installed to use this option.

-4. **konsole Terminals (make kstart):**
+4. **Konsole Terminals:**
     ```bash
 	make kstart
     ```
-   - Spawns a new Gnome terminal for each script.
-Note: Gnome terminals are required for this option.
+   - Spawns a new Konsole terminal for each script.
+Note: Konsole is required for this option.

-5. **Xterminals (make xstart):**
+5. **Xterminals:**
     ```bash
     make xstart
     ```
    - Spawns a new Xterminal for each script.
 Note: Xterminals are required for this option.

-Choose the option that best fits your environment and preferences.
+Select the option that best suits your environment and preferences.

-To stop the program, execute either of the following commands:
+To halt the program, execute either of the following commands:

 ```bash
 make stop
 ```